appbaseio/reactive-manual/docs/v1.0.0/components/RangeSlider.md

 ![Image to be displayed](https://i.imgur.com/OYUWZHL.png)

-A `RangeSlider` sensor component creates a numeric range slider UI widget.
+`RangeSlider` creates a numeric range slider UI component.
 It is used for granular filtering of numeric data.

 Example uses: